NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/morning_routine.md

 main()
 ```

 Do we see whats happening there?
 Look really closely!
 When we call `hello` our function prints `'Hello, World!'`, but it **returns** a string saying its our turn.
 With that return we can store (or "pipeline") that to a variable in main (that I've conveniently named our_turn), and then we can print it!
-It's incredibly unseful to return things like this so they can be used whenever needed outside of our functions.
+It's incredibly useful to return things like this so they can be used whenever needed outside of our functions.

 </details>